If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Cons:

-• They don’t usually work fine in extreme temperatures.
+- They don’t usually work well in extreme temperatures.

 Semi-metallic brake pads

-These brake pads are found on many newer vehicles, and they have become a popular choice for aftermarket replacement brake pads.
+These brake pads are found on many newer vehicles and have become a popular choice for aftermarket replacements.
 As the name implies, semi-metallic brake pads have a high metallic content.

-Because of that, they are generally more durable than other pads, and they offer improved stopping power in a wider range of temperatures.
+As a result, they are generally more durable than other pads and offer improved stopping power across a wider range of temperatures.
 However, because these materials are harder than other brake types, they can be tough on the brake rotors and tend to be noisy.

 Pros: